mrock929/flexible_rag_chatbot/README.md

 * Separate interview branch for below
 * Remove openai - test and confirm
+* Error handling for no open source models installed
 * Get promptfoo working without having to set up embedding model each time
 * Set up test cases for promptfoo
 * For local model, make sure it only uses the context - revisit later, may be tied to model size (ability to follow system prompt, test this)